No767/Logo-Favicon/README.md

 - Edit the logo in any shape or form.
 That includes resizing the logo, adding effects, and others

 These are all in the license as well

+THIS IS INTENDED TO BE USED FOR EDUCATION ONLY